 In July, FinCEN proposed to designate China’s Bank of Dandong as a “primary money laundering concern” under the Patriot Act.
 Two months later, U.S. lawmakers circulated legislation calling for penalties against foreign banks caught engaging in business with North Korea whether or not the transfers involve U.S. banks.
 More and More

-The U.S. Treasury Department blacklisted Venezuela’s President Nicolas Maduro for undermining democratic processes and Vice President Tareck El Aissami for trafficking narcotics, and barred U.S. entities from trading in certain types of Venezuelan debt.
-FinCEN then issued an advisory describing the techniques Venezuelan officials often use to move illicit funds.
+The Treasury Department blacklisted Venezuela’s President Nicolas Maduro for undermining democratic processes and Vice President Tareck El Aissami for trafficking narcotics, and barred U.S. entities from trading in certain types of Venezuelan debt.
+FinCEN then issued an advisory describing the techniques Venezuelan officials sometimes allegedly use to move illicit funds.
 More

 The debt-related sanctions against Venezuela compelled some U.S. financial institutions to refuse processing any transactions linked to the nation, as they did after the promulgation of similar debt-related sanctions against Russia in response to that country’s annexation of Crimea in 2014.
 More

 In June, the White House began reimposing sanctions against Cuba that had been partially dismantled under former President Barack Obama, blacklisting dozens of businesses and authorizing restrictions against more Cuban officials.
 More

 Financial institutions remained wary of maintaining accounts for digital currency exchanges despite the impressive rise in value and acceptance of bitcoin, which topped $1,000 for the first time on the first day of trading in 2017 and exceeded $14,000 in value by December.